ilkerarslan/NovaML.jl/README.md

 - `load_breast_cancer`: Loads the Wisconsin Breast Cancer dataset, a binary classification problem.
 It contains features computed from digitized images of breast mass, with the goal of predicting whether a tumor is malignant or benign.
 - `load_wine`: Offers the Wine recognition dataset, suitable for multi-class classification.
 It includes 13 features derived from chemical analysis of wines from three different cultivars in Italy.
 - `make_blobs`: Generates isotropic Gaussian blobs for clustering or classification tasks.
 This function allows you to create synthetic datasets with a specified number of samples, features, and centers, useful for testing and benchmarking algorithms.
+- `make_moons`: Generates a 2D binary classification dataset in the shape of two interleaving half moons.
+This synthetic dataset is ideal for visualizing and testing classification algorithms, especially those that can handle non-linear decision boundaries.

 ```julia
 using NovaML.Datasets